 Jo King has wholeheartedly supported Burlexe since our very first theatrical London burlesque show.

-At the beginning, Burlexe creator Howard interviewed her for research and subsequently created a monologue for the show based on her stories.
-She also trained Javine Hylton for the initial showcase and production then took part in the shows as hostess and actress.
+At the beginning, Burlexe creator Howard Wilmot interviewed her for research.
+He subsequently created a monologue for the show based on one of her stories which he then used as the finale piece.

-But the magic she brings goes well beyond just that… she’s our choreographer, adviser, performer, champion, guru and we’re lucky enough to be able to call her our friend too.
+The magic she brings goes well beyond just that… she’s our choreographer, adviser, performer, champion, guru and we’re lucky enough to be able to call her our friend too.

-Find out why we love her so, below
+Find out why we love her so, below….

 What does burlesque mean to you?

-What’s your mission statement?
+What is your mission statement?

 What is sexy to you?

 I find confidence sexy because it’s wonderful to see someone who’s comfortable being who they are.

 What advice would you give to anyone who wants to feel more confident?I